progmatix21/NTTDHack2022/README.md

 ### Prerequisites and Configuration

- - The app and the ML models are developed using Anaconda Data Science platform 4.11.0
+ - The app and the ML models are developed using Anaconda Data Science platform 4.11.0 Requirements/dependencies are listed in `reqirements.yaml`.
  - No configuration is needed unless you want to update the models with new data or further tune the model hyperparameters
  - To tune the models, use the Jupyter Lab notebooks.

 ### Installation

+ - Recreate the original development environment using:
+   `conda env create -n <new env name> -f requirements.yaml`
  - Clone or unzip this repository in your folder
  - Run `healthpred.py`.
 This will start a Flask web server on port 8080
  - Access this app via your browser at `localhost:8080`